 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video below to ensure success - and if you enjoy the show, please consider subscribing to my YouTube channel.
 Thank you!

-- 4 oz rice noodles, 2 mm wide
+- 4 oz dry rice noodles, medium size (2 mm wide)

 - 3 Tbsp vegetable oil